 - Preheat oven to 355° F. (not convection setting).

 - Peel peaches and cut flesh off sides, then cut in to chunks (don't have to be too small).
 Set aside.

-- Melt the butter and let it cool.
-In a medium bowl, whisk together the flour and baking powder.
+- Melt the butter and set aside to let it cool.
+In a medium bowl, whisk together the flour and baking powder and pinch of salt, if using unsalted butter.
 Set aside.

 - In the meantime, whisk the eggs with the sugar until the mixture is light and fluffy (2-3 minutes).
-Add the vanilla and (cooled) melted butter until combined.
-Add the milk and then the flour sifted with baking powder.
+Add the vanilla and mix in.
+Add the milk, the cooled, melted butter and then the flour mixture and mix until well combined.
 Gently fold peaches into the batter.